RESCUING AFRICAN GREY PARROTS

 The Born Free supported Limbe Wildlife Centre (LWC) in Cameroon is working to tackle this issue head-on by providing sanctuary and rehabilitation to African grey parrots seized by the authorities.
 Most arrive in terrible condition – ridden with parasites, their wings clipped, incredibly stressed and injured from the ordeal of being captured and then kept in small cages and boxes.

 LWC’s goal is to rehabilitate them to return them to the wild as soon as possible.
 Their wings must regrow and they must learn to fly once again.
 Over the years, LWC has rescued more than 3,000 African grey parrots.
-This year, the centre is building a much-needed specialist aviary for the species, and will work further with the authorities to seize more year-on-year to support dwindling wild populations.
+Thanks to Born Free and other supporters the LWC was able to construct a rehabilitation aviary which is used to allow parrots to regain their strength.
+Once they are able to confidently fly once again, they are released using a special soft-release methodology

 One recently rescued grey parrot was severely injured on arrival and appeared to have lost an eye as a result of abuse.
 After some weeks of specialist care, his injuries healed and he has now started his behavioural and social rehabilitation.